|

 Andrews in that picture Laura, Gene, before he found out you were still

 alive.
 What a coincidence.
-Anyway, the name "Mike" was carved on the silage
+Anyway, the name "Mike" was carved on

 room door.
 Mike was this little boy who used to live on our farm who got